 Discrimination and partiality is sinful in any context.
-Paul's charge to Timothy is relevant to us today, "I charge thee before God, and the elect angels, that thou observe these things without preferring one before another, doing nothing by partiality" (1 Timothy 5:21).
+Paul's charge to Timothy is relevant to us today, "I charge these before God, and the elect angels, that thou observe these things without preferring one before another, doing nothing by partiality".
+(1 Timothy 5:21).
 Every Christian should closely study James 2:1-9.
 He teaches that having respect to persons for any reason is wrong.
-He sums up this passage by pointing out, are convinced of the law as transgressors."
+He sums up, this passage by pointing out,